consentfactory/knowledgebase/systems/mac/autoHotkeyOnMac.md

 ## Basic Process

-1. Open Automator > Create and Application
+1. Open Automator > File > New > Application
 2. Enter your code
 3. Save as application
-4. In Automator > Create quick action
+4. Open Automator again > File > New > Quick Action
+5. Go to Library > Utilities > Launch Application
-5. Select the previously created applicaiton
+6. Select the previously created application
-6. Add application from step 1-3 to System Preferences > Security & Privacy > Accessibility
+7. Add application from step 1-3 to System Preferences > Security & Privacy > Accessibility
-7. Go to System Preferences > Keyboard > Shortcuts > Services
+8. Go to System Preferences > Keyboard > Shortcuts > Services
-8. Create the keyboard shortcut
+9. Create the keyboard shortcut

 Note: if you update the application or change something, you'll need to redo step 6.